 Tip: Use alliteration to remember tasks such as Whites on Wednesdays, or Tub and Toilet on Tuesday.

 While I’ve created a weekly cleaning routine it’s really just a guideline, meaning I’m not strict about it.
 That’s the beauty of routines.
 They are based on your priorities and what is important to you.
 As I mention in my book, priorities change seasonally and with each stage of life.

 Remember, the ultimate goal is consistency not perfection.

-Once you settle into the daily and weekly household routines, you’ll notice your days have a nice rhythm and flow which makes it easier to relax and enjoy what matters most.
+Once you settle into your daily and weekly household routines, you’ll notice your days have a nice rhythm which makes it easier to relax and enjoy what matters most.